alxdavids/oprf-fhe-ec24-artifact/rust/README.md

 Our benchmarks include performance measurements for client query generation, server homomorphic PRF evaluation, and client finalisation of the output.

-To benchmark the implementation (**WARNING: this could take a long time, and require large amounts of CPU and memory.**), you can use the following command:
+To benchmark the implementation (**WARNING: this could take a long time, and require large amounts of CPU and memory**), you can use the following command:
 ```bash
 make bench
 ```